 FAQs for how to see the Statue of Liberty for free.

-How can I see the Statue of Liberty without paying?
+Q: How can I see the Statue of Liberty for free?

 You could also see the Statue if you paid for entry into the One World Observatory, or if you purchased a New York pass.
 There is an extra cost to visit the top of the pedestal or do the crown tour.